 Choosing a vehicle for your loved one requires many different considerations, the chief of which for most families will be cost.
 Smaller vehicles can save their owners money in the following areas:● Price of the vehicle: A smaller vehicle that will be converted to a WAV will typically have a lower price tag than a larger one.● Lower fuel costs: Smaller vehicles weight less than larger ones and often use less fuel.
 Lighter vehicles also tend to be newer and have greater fuel efficiency than older models.● Lower insurance costs: Smaller vehicles are generally safer than larger ones, so disability auto insurance may cost you less.

-Some families may choose to purchase a larger WAV for a variety of reasons.
+Some families may choose to purchase a larger WAV such as an affordable wheelchair van for a variety of reasons.
 Their child may require more interior space due to their condition, or they may simply not feel comfortable in a smaller space.
 Families may also use the vehicle for multiple purposes, or they simply may have more people they need to accommodate.
 Carefully consider what you’ll be using your WAV for before making a purchase.

 Modifying Your Vehicle into a WAV